Display Bilingual:

 • But these tears i can't hold inside

-➔ Omission of relative pronoun 'that' or 'which'
+➔ Omission of 'that'